-4.1 GLADE school has its own sensory room which can be used by all those within Fair Ways Education.
+4.1 Fair Ways school - Swanwick site has its own sensory room which can be used by all those within Fair Ways School.
 This is an excellent resource which allows young people the chance to stop and relax.
 Some young people benefit from visits from our Occupational Therapist, which are held in the sensory room, using a range of resources to meet their complex and varied needs.